Read the script

 Sue: Yup!
 It’s money … in the garbage.
 Forget the credit card.
 Don’t spend more than you have.
 Sophie will love you for who you are.
 Even if she is rich.

 Abdul: Ta-da!
-Check this out.
-I just got it from my cousin.
+Check this out. (pointing to an EITC brochure) I just got it from my cousin.
 It’s a way to get money back from taxes.
 Our money.
 She got $400 back!
 It’s called Earned Income Tax Credit.

 Sue: How much does it cost?